1755 Cape Ann earthquake

-Epicenter
+Earthquake

 The earthquake took place on November 18, 1755, at approximately 4:30 AM local time.
 Future President of the United States John Adams, then staying at his father's house in Braintree, Massachusetts, was awakened by the quake, which impressed him so much that he began a diary that night.
 He wrote that the quake "continued near four minutes" and that "[t]he house seemed to rock and reel and crack as if it would fall in ruins about us."
 Its epicenter is believed to have been offshore, approximately 24 mi east of Cape Ann.
 The quake was felt as far north as Halifax, Nova Scotia, south to the Chesapeake Bay and South Carolina, and from Lake George and Lake Champlain in the northwest to a ship 200 mi off the east coast.
 Sailors on the ship reported that the quake was so strong, they had feared that they had run aground.
 The region experienced several aftershocks, the first of which was a little more than an hour after the quake.
 Most of these aftershocks could not be felt in Boston, affecting only the northeastern coast of the colony.

 Modern research has estimated that the quake was between 6.0 and 6.3 on the Richter scale, and the United States Geological Survey lists it as the largest earthquake in the history of Massachusetts.
 Scientists are unclear on the causes of this and other quakes in the northeastern United States.
 There are a number of old faults in the region, but none of them is known still to be active.
 It is possible that the Cape Ann earthquake may have been remotely triggered by a larger earthquake in Lisbon, Portugal, a few weeks prior, although there is not enough evidence to prove that they are linked.